A Context-Contrastive Inference Approach To Partial Diacritization

 \section{Demo and Examples}

-We developed an online Demo on Huggingface\footnote{\href{https://huggingface.co/spaces/bkhmsi/Partial-Arabic-Diacritization}{huggingface.co/spaces/bkhmsi/Partial-Arabic-Diacritization}} which allows choice between Full Diacritization, and Partial Diacritization with Hard and Soft modes.
+We developed an online Demo on Huggingface\footnotemark{} which allows choice between Full Diacritization, and Partial Diacritization with Hard and Soft modes.
 See \cref{fig:hf-demo-full-diac,fig:hf-demo-partial-diac}.
 The demo supports the \modelname{D2}/\modelname{TD2} models (trained on \dataset{Tashkeela} and \dataset{Tashkeela}/\dataset{Ashaar}).
 Since they focus mostly on classical Arabic text, users are advised not to anticipate optimal performance when applying this model to Modern Standard Arabic (MSA) or informal Arabic dialects.